SkillsFundingAgency/das-authorization/README.md

 ### SFA.DAS.Authorization.EmployerFeatures

-`SFA.DAS.Authorization.EmployerFeatures` requires an instance of `SFA.DAS.Authorization.EmployerFeatures.EmployerFeaturesConfiguration` registering in your application's container.
+`SFA.DAS.Authorization.EmployerFeatures` requires an instance of `SFA.DAS.Authorization.EmployerFeatures.Configuration.EmployerFeaturesConfiguration` registering in your application's container.
 If you're looking to deserialize an instance of `EmployerFeaturesConfiguration` from table storage and then register it in your container the JSON should look similar to the following:

 ```json
 {